German (mythology)

-German (GER-man, [ˈɡerman]) is a South Slavic mythological being, recorded in the folklore of eastern Serbia and northern Bulgaria.
+German (Герман, GER-man, [ˈɡerman]) is a South Slavic mythological being, recorded in the folklore of eastern Serbia and northern Bulgaria.
 He is a male spirit associated with bringing rain and hail.
 His influence on these precipitations can be positive, resulting in the amount of rain beneficial for agriculture, or negative, with a drought, downpours, or hail.
 Rituals connected with German included making a doll intended to represent this personage.
 This effigy of German, made of rags, fired clay, or dried fruits, was rather large, usually with a distinct representation of the male genitals.
 It was produced and used in rituals exclusively by girls or young women.

 In Eastern Serbia, when a drought developed, girls would make such a doll, and bring it to a river bank.
 Depending on the regional custom, they would either bury it by the river, or put it in a little coffin and let it float down the river.
 Two of the girls would then start lamenting for the doll.
 Asked by the others why they were crying, they would answer, "We are crying for German; because of the drought German has died so that the rain may fall."
 If the amount of rain falling should then become excessive, the doll would be dug up again.
 In northern Bulgaria, the rituals with German usually followed immediately after the Dodola rituals, but could be performed independently from them.
 In some villages they were carried out on the Feast of Saint Germanus.
 Girls would make the doll, 20 to 50 cm long, and lay it on a slate or in a little coffin.
 Having adorned it with flowers, they would bury it with funeral observances.
 After three, nine, or forty days, the doll was dug up and thrown into water.